apathetic-tools/zipbundler/ROADMAP.md

 - **BUILD_TIMESTAMP_PLACEHOLDER**: Placeholder string for build timestamps (default: "<build-timestamp>").
 Used for deterministic builds

 ## 🔌 API Implementation
+- None at this time.

 ## 📚 Documentation
+- None at this time.

 ## 🚀 Deployment
+- None at this time.

 ## 💡 Future Ideas